 Although I now support women through my private counselling and psychotherapy practice on the Northern Beaches, I am excited to see the latest news updates, and curious about the women’s mental health and counselling services that the new Northern Beaches Hospital will bring to the local area.

-The brand new state-of-the-art Frenchs Forest hospital will be opening in late 2018.
+The brand new state-of-the-art Frenchs Forest hospital opened in late 2018.

 • 14 operating theatres, two cardiac catheter labs and four procedural rooms

 • A 50-space emergency department with a medical centre (GPs) on site

 • 488 beds with room to expand in the future

 • Ambulatory care (outpatient services) conveniently located close to the main entry

 • Digital imaging and diagnostic facilities with the building enabled for future technologies

 • Maternity, paediatrics, renal and cancer care specialties to name a few